ClaudiaLopezLagosGlez/PacMen-Factory/README.md

    Project Title: PacMen Factory

-🎯 Description of the project
+🎯 Description of the project:

-✨ How to run
+✨ How to run:

-🚀 Technologies
+🚀 Technologies:

-✅ Requirements
+✅ Requirements:

 ♻️ Roadmap of future improvements: